BriceNocenti/tabxplor/README.md

 ## Base usage: cross-tables with color helpers

-The main functions are made to be user-friendly and time-saving is data analysis workflows.
+The main functions are made to be user-friendly and time-saving in data analysis workflows.

 `tab` makes a simple cross-table: